drolbr/overpass-doc/en/analysis/museum.md

 and 147 447 805 of 916 422 831 ways have at least one version with multiple geometries.
 This is more than 15% of all ways.

-To safely determine the geomtry of a way and changes to it, version numbers are unfit.
+To safely determine the geometry of a way and changes to it, version numbers are unfit.

 Remarkably, relations suffer from the opposite problem when trying to track changes on them:
 If someone splits a way which is member of a relation for whatever reason